crate/cratedb-toolkit/doc/cfr/jobstats.md

 :::{warning}
 The decoder dictionary maps anonymized tokens back to the original identifiers and string literals.
-Treat it as confidential, and do not ship it together with the collected statistics.
+Treat it as confidential, do not ship it together with the collected statistics.
 :::

 :::{note}